I.INTRODUCTION

 The results of the tests showed the efficiency of the proposed algorithms for calibrating and configuring the parameters of the exoskeleton control system.

-From the results of the experiment (Figs. 5 and 6), it can be seen that when implementing slow movements, the value of parameter a (biceps brachii data channel) and the value of parameter b (triceps brachii data channel) are numerically less than one.
+From the results of the experiment (Figs. 5 and 6), it can be seen that when implementing slow movements, the value of parameter (biceps brachii data channel) and the value of parameter (triceps brachii data channel) are numerically less than one.

 These parameters are the coefficients before the actual values of the filtered data readings obtained from the sensors located at the biceps and triceps brachii skin areas of the operator’s shoulder, respectively.